Session Files: Restoring a Little Piece of History.

 Click pics for larger versions

 Meet the Tandberg 9100X, a Norwegian-built tape recorder that dates from 1976.
 Tandberg was considered the epitome of consumer tape technology in the 1960s and 1970s.
-This machine features “Cross-Field Recording” that allows a lower signal-to-noise ratio than most other designs.
+This machine features “Cross-Field Recording” that allows a higher signal-to-noise ratio than most other designs.
 It accomplishes this by adding a second recording head that swings up to the back side of the tape when you hit record, and imposes a 180-degree out-of-phase magnetic influence on the tape.
 This allows a deeper magnetic penetration into the oxide, and thus a higher signal before distortion.
 Since noise from a tape is a constant, any increase in the recorded signal strength increases the distance between the noise and the signal!
 The Tandberg units had AC induction reel motors and a servo-controlled capstan motor, just like the big guys.
-They had a microprocessor-controlled transport that offered extremely smoth tape handling that was virtually fail-safe.
+They had a microprocessor-controlled transport that offered extremely smooth tape handling that was virtually fail-safe.
 On Spring break in 1977 my friend Gary Helrigel lent me his gorgeous 9100X to play with.
 For a week I used it to do my first serious experiments in recording as I was considering becoming a recording engineer.
 Thanks, Gary.
 I guess you could say I have a soft spot in my heart for this tape deck model.
 This particular unit is a survivor of the 1970s that I picked up for pennies at a studio fire sale few years ago.

 After digging it out of storage and bringing it into the studio I plugged it in and fired it up, fully expecting it to go poof! and give up the ghost immediately.
 Au contraire, Pierre, it worked perfectly like the trooper it is, and off we went on the restoration.
 The next step was to mount the tape on a last-generation Sony APR-5003 pro 1/4" tape deck and perform a slow packing wind, first onto a takeup reel and then back to its own reel, to create a proper pack of tape on the reel before we attempted a trial playback.
 A quick check established that the tape was holding up well.
 Many pro decks such as the Sony offered a slower, more consistent, winding mode called “pack mode.”
 The idea is to even out the windings so that this fragile, forty-four year old tape won’t be subject to any extremes of pressure as we began to play and shuttle it.
-Next I connected the Tandberg deck to the console using a pair of direct boxes to change the high impedance signal to low impedance.
+Next I connected up the Tandberg tape deck to the mixing console using a pair of direct boxes to change the high impedance consumer signal to low impedance.
 From there the signal went to our digital audio workstation that runs with Steinberg’s excellent Nuendo software.
-I found a nice, loud passage, balanced the channels, and set the console level at 100% and then transferred the tape without manipulating the levels at all.
+I found a nice, loud passage, balanced the channels, set the console level at 100%, and then transferred the tape without manipulating the levels at all.
 When I finished the transfer I carefully moved the tape back to the Sony pro machine and packed it onto its reel again.
 I sealed the reel and box into a bag while it was in our machine room's low-humidty atmosphere for archival storage.